nprapps/nprapps.github.com/_posts/2016-07-22-how-we-built-our-first-vr-story.markdown

         <a-sky src="url/to/my/image.jpg">
     </a-scene>

-This would build a VR scene that projects your equirectangular image across a 360º sphere.
+This would build a VR scene that projects an equirectangular image across a 360º sphere.
 In three lines of markup, we have the basis of our app.

 The `<a-sky>` tag demonstrates the basic functionality of A-frame.
-A-frame is based on the “[entity-component-system](https://en.wikipedia.org/wiki/Entity_component_system)” pattern.
+A-frame is based on the “[entity-component-system](https://aframe.io/docs/master/core/)” pattern.
 The structure of entity-component-system is worth reading in detail, but it basically works like this.

-Entities are general objects that, by themselves, do nothing, like an empty `<div>`.
+[Entities](https://aframe.io/docs/master/core/entity.html) are general objects that, by themselves, do nothing, like an empty `<div>`.
 These appear in A-frame as tags.
-Components define aspects of entities, such as their size, color, geometry or position.
+[Components](https://aframe.io/docs/master/core/component.html) define aspects of entities, such as their size, color, geometry or position.
 These appear in A-frame as attributes of those tags (perhaps confusingly, standard HTML attributes like `class` still work).
-Components can have multiple properties; for example, the camera component has a `fov` property which defines the field of view, an `active` property which defines whether or not the camera is active and more.
+Components can have multiple properties; for example, the [camera component](https://aframe.io/docs/master/components/camera.html) has a `fov` property which defines the field of view, an `active` property which defines whether or not the camera is active and more.
 Importantly, components are reusable — they do not rely on certain entities to work.

 A-frame provides one extra convenience layer: [primitives](https://aframe.io/docs/master/primitives/).
-Primitives look like entities, but are in fact an extension of the concept that make it easier to perform common tasks, like projecting a 360º image in a 3D scene. `<a-sky>` in the example above is a primitive.
+Primitives look like entities, but are in fact an extension of entities that make it easier to perform common tasks, like projecting a 360º image in a 3D scene. [`<a-sky>`](https://aframe.io/docs/master/primitives/a-sky.html) in the example above is a primitive.

 ### Building multiple scenes

+In our story, we wanted to display multiple equirectangular images in a sequence tied to our audio story.
+A-frame poses a problem: you can only have one scene in A-frame.
+And when A-frame builds that scene, it renders everything at once.

-Every aframe scene begins and ends with an `<a-scene>` tag, just like an HTML document starts and ends with an `<html>` tag.
+Every A-frame document begins and ends with an `<a-scene>` tag, just like an HTML document starts and ends with an `<html>` tag.
 And just like a valid HTML document, you can only have one.
-When A-frame builds the scene, it puts everything inside the one scene.
-So how can you move between multiple scenes inside your ur-scene?
+So how can you move between multiple scenes inside your one scene?
 You show and hide entities.

-A component available to all entities in A-frame is the visibility component.
+A component available to all entities in A-frame is the [visibility component](https://aframe.io/docs/master/components/visible.html).
 It works simply: add `visible: false` to any entity tag and the entity is no longer visible.

 Thus, the basic structure of our A-frame scene looked like this: